Exaii2/blender-creature-limb-drawer/README.md

 - LIMBEND DIRECTION

 Sometimes, when extruding endpoints, the resulting connected endpoint might be incorrectly aligned.
 I have yet to find a consistent solution for this.
 Be careful when subdividing edges, this can cause the ends to flip, too.
+Deleting endpoint vertices might cause Unity to wrongfully update endpoints.

-Extruding the vertex endpoint once or twice more can fix this.
+Extruding the vertex endpoint once (or sometimes twice) can usually fix most LimEnd issues.

 The optimal way of creating LimbEnds by my experience:
 !--ENDPOINT DIRECTIONAL ISSUE